ncoghlan/misc/notes/python3/binary_protocols.rst

 picked up client side as soon as any attempt was made to combine the Unicode text value with the already encoded binary data.

+The other key reason for changing the text model of the language is that the Python 2 model only works properly on POSIX systems.
+Unlike POSIX, Unicode capable interfaces on Windows, the JVM and the CLR (whether .NET or mono), use Unicode natively rather than using encoded bytestrings.

+The Python 3 model, by contrast, aims to handle Unicode correctly on all platforms, with the surrogateescape error handler introduced to handle the case of data in operating system interfaces that doesn't match the declared encoding on POSIX systems.

 Why are the web framework developers irritated?
 -----------------------------------------------